jlduan/fba/docs/tutorials/crispr_screening/SC3_v3_NextGem_DI_CRISPR_10K/tutorial.rst

 Kernel density estimation
 =========================

-CRISPR perturbatons are demultiplexed based on the abundance of features.
-Demultiplexing method ``4`` is implemented based on the method described in `McGinnis, C., et al. (2019)`_ with some modifications.
+CRISPR perturbations are demultiplexed based on feature abundance using demultiplexing method ``4``, which is implemented with modifications to the method described in `McGinnis, C., et al. (2019)`_.

 .. _mcginnis, c., et al. (2019): https://doi.org/10.1038/s41592-019-0433-8